 “We urge the panel of experts to conduct their work under the principles of objectivity and responsibility,” the official added, without giving any details.

 China could have vetoed the resolution as one of the permanent members of the council.
+The abstention signalled its strong concern.

 US ambassador Rice said the new resolution includes measures that tighten enforcement of the arms embargo, “including language to make clear the scope of the current embargo and clarify obligations of the government of Sudan and other member states’ under the sanctions regime”.